-Dr. Corey Garza is an assistant professor in the Division of Science and Environmental Policy at California State University, Monterey Bay.
+Dr. Corey Garza is an associate professor in the Division of Science and Environmental Policy at California State University, Monterey Bay.
 Prior to arriving at CSUMB he was a research ecologist with the National Oceanic and Atmospheric Administration (NOAA) where he served as scientific liaison to and chief scientist for the USEPA Long Island Sound Study.
-He has also held postdoctoral positions with the USEPA Environmental Monitoring and Assessment Program and the Center for Environmental Analysis at California State University, Los Angeles.
+He has held postdoctoral positions with the USEPA Environmental Monitoring and Assessment Program, and the Center for Environmental Analysis at California State University, Los Angeles.

 His research interests are in the area of marine landscape ecology.
-He uses GIS modeling and spatial statistics to study the relationship between scale dependence, habitat complexity and patterns of species distribution and abundance in subtidal and intertidal marine communities.
+He uses GIS modeling and spatial statistics to study the relationship between scale dependence, habitat complexity and patterns of species distribution and abundance in marine communities.
 Dr. Garza serves as the principal investigator for the Marine Landscape Ecology Lab at CSUMB (sep.csumb.edu/mlel) and is the co-director for the California State University Council on Ocean Affairs Science and Technology (www.calstate.edu/coast/index.asp) Geospatial Research Education and Technology Network (www.calstate.edu/coast/GREAT).
 He also directs the NSF funded, Monterey Bay Regional Ocean Science Research Experiences for Undergraduates Program (http://reu.csumb.edu/).

-He teaches ENVS 300 Reading, Writing and Critical Thinking in Environmental Science, Technology and Policy and ENVS 332, Introduction to GIS/GPS, MSCI 350, Quantitative Marine Science and ENVS 545, Marine Ecological Systems.
+At CSUMB Dr. Garza teaches ENVS 332, Introduction to GIS/GPS, MSCI 350, Quantitative Marine Science and ENVS 545, Marine Ecological Systems.
 Dr. Garza is also active in educational outreach, particularly in advancing the participation of underrepresented groups in science.
 Currently he serves as the co-director for Ocean Opportunities (www.oceanopportunities.org), an outreach program that supports minority undergraduate students in their pursuit of Ocean Science related educational and career opportunities.
-For the last seven years he has served as the chair and organizer for a special scientific symposium in Marine Science at the annual meeting of the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS).
-He also serves as a faculty mentor in the McNair Scholars Program at CSUMB and is the faculty advisor for the CSUMB SACNAS student chapter.
+For the last 10 years he has chaired and organized a special scientific symposium in Marine Science at the annual meeting of the Society for the Advancement of Chicanos and Native Americans in Science (SACNAS).
+He also participates as a faculty mentor in the McNair Scholars Program at CSUMB and is the faculty advisor for the CSUMB SACNAS student chapter.